Corrections officer accused of smuggling drugs into Columbiana County Jail - NewsBreak

 Corrections officer accused of smuggling drugs into Columbiana County Jail

-LISBON, Ohio (WKBN) – A corrections officer who worked at the Columbiana County Jail is now facing a felony charge, accused of smuggling drugs into the facility.New Columbiana County sheriff prioritizing crackdown on drugs
+LISBON, Ohio (WKBN) – A corrections officer who worked at the Columbiana County Jail is now facing a felony charge, accused of smuggling drugs into the facility.Sidney Police surround home in search for shooting suspect

 According to Sheriff Brian McLaughlin, deputies and the jail’s warden found suspected crack cocaine, methamphetamine and suboxone on the officer, identified as 53-year-old Keith McCoy, of East Palestine.